 The Lesson Learned

-I am glad I was asked this question.
-It was a good one.
-It demonstrates that a small change in someone’s exercise program can have dramatic effects.
+This demonstrates that a small change in someone’s exercise program can have dramatic effects.

 In this case, increasing the number of sets by one could lead to a 40% strength gain.
 And if the leap was initially too much, the client could gradually build up her sets by incrementing (or decreasing) her weight so that she could progress.